Trazodone use while Breastfeeding

 Summary of Use during Lactation

 Limited information indicates that trazodone levels in milk are low and would not be expected to cause any adverse effects in breastfed infants, especially if the infant is older than 2 months or when doses of 100 mg or less are used at bedtime for sleep.
+A safety scoring system finds trazodone use to be possible to use cautiously during breastfeeding.

 Maternal Levels.
 Six women who were 3 to 8 months postpartum were given 50 mg of trazodone orally and milk samples were taken for 30 hours after administration.
 Peak trazodone milk levels averaging about 110 mcg/L occurred 2 hours after the dose and milk levels declined with an average half-life of 7.5 hours (range 5.2 to 12.3 hours).
 The authors estimated that an exclusively breastfed infant would receive a dose of 0.005 mg/kg with this maternal dose or 0.65% of the maternal weight-adjusted dosage.
 However, this study did not measure the active metabolite of trazodone in milk.